New Zealand Army: Transport and utility vehicles

 A variety of transport and utility vehicles are used, principally including the Mercedes-Benz Unimog and its replacement, the Rheinmetall MAN RMMV HX series of military trucks.
 Other vehicles include the Polaris MRZR light vehicle, and the JCB High Mobility Engineer Excavator.
+In November 2024, the Army ordered 40 VAMTAC CK3 medium utility vehicles and 20 VAMTAC ST5 light utility vehicles to be delivered from 2027 to replace part of its Unimog and Pinzgauer fleet.

-Deployments
+Operational deployments

 The New Zealand Army currently has personnel deployed overseas on active service in: